Sound Fountain

 Binaural Stacked Reel To Reel Tapes

 From September 1956 on High Fidelity Magazine started publishing reviews of pre-recorded reel to reel tapes.
-In that section Concert Hall tapes are also mentioned and often get positive reviews in case the sound quality is good and/or the performance is noteworthy.
+In that section Concert Hall tapes (now issued by Crowel Collier) are also mentioned and often get positive reviews in case the sound quality is good and/or the performance is noteworthy.
 An example, in the issue of July 1957, Symphony No. 2 of Brahms in the performance of the Frankfurt Opera Orchestra conducted by Carl Bamberger, receives praise and is more or less preferred over the RCA Charles Munch recording.
 The Frankfurt Orchestra is less accurate, but Bamberger's performance is more individual, provocative, and dramatic.
 The Concert Hall recording gives "a boldly sculptured delineation" as the reviewer writes.
 Philippe Entremont's recording of Piano Concerto No. 2 is another release on tape.
 It was recorded before Entremont joint CBS (Columbia).
 There were other issues on tape.
 A few will be added later.

 This reel contains the binaural (stereophonic) Concert Hall edition of Piano Concerto No. 2 of Franz Liszt performed by Philippe Entremont and the Radio Zurich Orchestra conducted by Walter Goehr.
 The reference number is CHT/BN-6.
+According to Discogs this recording was released in 1959.

 Left and above the box of the reel to reel recording of Entremont's Liszt.
-Binaural means that from 1957 on - or even earlier - recordings were made in stereo which also explains the appearance of many an old recording as a Synchro Stereo issue in later years.years later.
-Synchro Stereo meant in fact Stereo Compatible, the denomination used by the regular record labels, and in several cases it meant electronically enhanced to recreate stereo.
+Binaural means that from 1957 on - or even earlier - recordings were made in stereo which also explains the appearance of many an old recording as a Synchro Stereo issue in later years.
+Synchro Stereo meant in fact 'Stereo Compatible', the denomination used by the regular record labels, and in several cases it meant electronically enhanced to recreate stereo.
 The reel to reel tape machine pictured above is Grundig TK 245 Automatik from 1966.

 At left the cover of the Synchro Stereo LP release of Bernard Greenhouse's performance of the Cello Concerto of Antonin Dvorak - Hans Swarowsky conducting - on SMS-2322.
 His fellow member of the Guilet Trio and Beaux Arts Trio, pianist Menahem Pressler, made various recordings for the label of Sam and David Josefowitz, well before the trio started recording for Phonogram (as the Philips record company was then named).
 One of the first Philips recordings was the disk with the Complete (Two) Trios of Mendelssohn, still with Daniel Guilet, issued on 802 802 LY (1967).

-So I asked the maestro about the Concert Hall Society label.
-Of course he told me that he knows David and Samuel Josefowitz very well.
-He also told me that in the early years the trio, of which he was the pianist of course, recorded a Mendelssohn Trio and Dvorak's Dumky Trio for the Concert Hall label.
+He also told me that in the early years the trio, of which he was the pianist of course, recorded a Mendelssohn Trio and Dvorak's Dumky Trio for the Concert Hall Society label.
 I asked him: "That was the Guilet Trio?".
-"Yes", he said, "with Daniel Guilet, he came from the Calvet Quartet, you know, and with Bernard Greenhouse.
-It was quite a hectic, three hour session.
-But afterwards we received a Grand Prix du Disque for these performances!"
-He also told me that he recorded Chopin's Concerto No. 1 with David Josefowitz conducting.
-That too was a hectic affair.
-David conducted at a rather high tempo which Menahem Pressler did not like too much.
-He added as a sort of mitigating circumstance: "He is very fond of the Concerto, you know".
+"Yes", he said, "with Daniel Guilet, he came from the Calvet Quartet, you know.
+And with Bernard Greenhouse.
+It was quite a hectic, three hour session in which we had to complete the recording.
+But later we received a Grand Prix du Disque for these performances!"
+Quite unexpectedly.

-When researching data and material for this page I had come accross another Concert Hall release of Menahem Pressler playing Piano Concerto in A, Op.
+When researching data and material for this page I had come accross another Concert Hall release of Menahem Pressler but now playing Piano Concerto in A, Op.
 16, by Edward Grieg, with Jean-Marie Auberson conducting the Vienna Festival Orchestra (coupled with Holberg Suite played by the Ramat-Gan Chamber Orchestra conducted by Eliahu Inbal).

 At left the blue label of M-2381.